sophietenhoor/book/book/assignment.md

 {cite:ts}`bridge` (Foto: Pfeifer)
 ```

-Please open the assignment from GitHub Classroom (to be provided too) to work on it locally.
+Please open the assignment from GitHub Classroom (to be provided) to work on it locally.
 The solution won't be provided.

 First, analyse the model and the questions you're required to answer:
 1. Explain what effect hinges have on the matrix method.
 The following questions might help you: